-The intent of the parties is that differences be resolved promptly, equitably, and whenever possible informally.
-Since the prompt settlement of disputes is desirable in the interest of sound labor management relations and efficient operations, the parties agree that employees will discuss their concerns or complaints with their immediate supervisor prior to filing a grievance.
-Nothing in this section requires the Union or employee to attempt to resolve the matter informally, and the Union, or employee may always file a Step 1 grievance to initiate the process as outlined below in lieu of attempting to resolve the matter under this section.
+The intent of the parties is that differences should be resolved promptly, equitably, and whenever possible, informally.
+Since the prompt settlement of disputes is desirable in the interest of sound labor management relations and efficient operations, employees may discuss their concerns or complaints with their immediate supervisor prior to filing a grievance, through an informal process.
+Nothing in this section requires the Union or employee to attempt to resolve the matter informally, and the Union, or employee may always file a Step 1 formal grievance to initiate the process as outlined below in lieu of attempting to resolve the matter under this section.
 To the extent the foregoing informal attempt(s) to resolve disputes are unsuccessful or unused, the following is the sole procedure for resolution of employee, Union, or employer grievances.

-Protection from Reprisal
+Section 2 - Protection from Reprisal

-- A. Employees and their representatives will be unimpeded and free from restraint, interference, coercion, discrimination, or reprisal, consistent with 5 U.S.C., Chapter 71, and this agreement, in seeking adjustment of grievances. - B. The parties recognize that dissatisfaction and disagreements arise in the work place.
+- A. Employees and their representatives will be unimpeded and free from restraint, interference, coercion, discrimination, or reprisal, consistent with 5 U.S.C.
+Chapter 71, and this agreement, in seeking adjustment of grievances. - B. The parties recognize that dissatisfaction and disagreements arise in the workplace.
 Thus, the filing of a grievance shall not be construed as reflecting unfavorably on an employee's standing, performance, loyalty, or desirability to the organization.

-Section 1 - Coverage and Scope
+Section 3 - Coverage and Scope

-- A. A grievance means any complaint: - 1. by an employee(s) concerning any matter relating to employment of the employee; - 2. by the Union concerning any matter relating to the employment of any employee; or - 3. by any employee(s), the Union or the Agency concerning: - A. the effect or interpretation, or a claim of breach, of a collective bargaining agreement; or - B. any claimed violation, misinterpretation or misapplication of any law, rule or regulation affecting conditions of employment. - B. Grievances on the following matters are excluded from the scope of this procedure: - 1. any claimed violation of subchapter III of chapter 73 of Title 5, USC relating to prohibited political activities; - 2. retirement, life insurance or health insurance; - 3. a suspension or removal under 5 USC, 7532 relating to national security; - 4. any examination, certification, selection or appointment; or - 5. the classification of any position which does not result in the reduction in grade or pay of an employee;
+- A. A grievance means any complaint: - 1. by a BUE(s) concerning any matter relating to employment of the employee; - 2. by the Union concerning any matter relating to the employment of any employee; or - 3. by any employee(s), the Union or the Agency concerning: - (a) the effect or interpretation, or a claim of breach, of a collective bargaining agreement; or - (b) any claimed violation, misinterpretation or misapplication of any law, rule or regulation affecting conditions of employment. - B. Grievances on the following matters are excluded from the scope of this procedure: - 1. any claimed violation of subchapter III of chapter 73 of Title 5, USC relating to prohibited political activities; - 2. retirement, life insurance or health insurance:

-6. separation of employees during their probationary period.
+- 3. a suspension or removal under 5 U.S.C.
+7532 relating to national security; - 4. any examination, certification, selection or appointment; - 5. the classification of any position which does not result in the reduction in grade or pay of an employee; - 6. separation of employees during their probationary period; - 7.
+Any disputes over the assignment of a performance rating of record.

-Section 2- Exclusivity
+Section 4 - Exclusivity